intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 ---

-## Personal git server
+## Private git server

-Self hosted git on a physical server or VPS.
-Perfect for homelab setups.
+Self-hosted git on a physical server or VPS.
+Perfect for small projects and homelab setups.

 - Allows greater flexibility and privacy.